10 Beautiful Broads Connected To The Mob

 Associated with: Bugsy Siegel and Joe Adonis

-She was sassy, she was smart, she was well dressed…and she was good looking.
+She was sassy, she was smart, she was well dressed — and she was good looking.
 To start any mob molls article off without featuring Virginia Hill would be pointless.

-Most people around the world who aren’t even mob aficionados have heard the name, most notably because she was the glamorous girlfriend of hot-headed mobster Bugsy Siegel, and of course for the controversy surrounding his death in 1947.
-However prior to Bugsy she also dated Joe Adonis, an important mobster who had a hand in the formation of the modern Mafia structure.
+Most people who aren’t even mob aficionados have heard the name, most notably because she was the glamorous girlfriend of hot-headed mobster Bugsy Siegel, and of course for the controversy surrounding his death in 1947.
+Prior to Bugsy she also dated Joe Adonis, an important mobster who had a hand in the formation of the modern Mafia structure.
+The Flamingo was allegedly named after Virginia Hill — a nickname Bugsy used to call her.
+Hill died in mysterious circumstances in 1966 at the age of 49 from an overdose of sleeping pills.

 Dona Drake